Yatharthg12/Neuro-Move/README.md

 ## License

 This project is for educational and inspirational use.
-Prohibited to use in other hackathons by the author.
+It is prohibited to use in other hackathons.